1961–62 in English football: Overview

-The season was notable for the remarkable achievement of Ipswich Town winning the League Championship.
-Under the managership of Alf Ramsey, the club progressed from the old Third Division South to the First Division.
+Ipswich Town won the League Championship under manager Alf Ramsey, who had led the club from the old Third Division South to the First Division.
 Ipswich were dismissed by most of the media at the time as relegation candidates, but Ramsey's tactics baffled the big clubs in the division such as favourites Tottenham Hotspur and Burnley, and other big names such as Manchester United and Arsenal.
-Before Ramsey's tenure Ipswich had no tradition to speak of, and indeed had never even played in the top flight of English Football.
+Before Ramsey's tenure, Ipswich had never played in the top flight of English Football.
 Ramsey's triumph led him to being offered the job of the England football team manager, which he duly accepted in 1963; England won the World Cup three years later.
-Liverpool were promoted from the Second Division after eight years.
-Manager Bill Shankly would soon take the club to unparalleled heights in the years to come.
+Liverpool, managed by Bill Shankly, were promoted from the Second Division after eight years.
 Accrington Stanley resigned from the league because of financial difficulties on 11 March 1962.
 As a consequence, all their previous results for the season in the Fourth Division were expunged from the records.
 They were replaced in 1962–63 by Oxford United.